google/exposure-notifications-internals/en-risks-and-mitigations-faq.md

     scenarios to lessen risks.
 6. The movements and interactions of COVID-positive users are revealed to a much greater extent by some manual contact tracing methods.
-7. Any app capturing BLE RPIs that is detected in Google Play's rigorous review process would be removed from the Play Store.
+7. Google Play’s policies forbid the malicious use of BLE scanning, and Play’s rigorous review processes are designed to detect it.
+Any app found to be explicitly capturing BLE RPIs will be removed.

 #### Additional considerations

 **Cuckoo filter approach as a mitigation**